Practice Guides

 The tools I have shared here are a combination of meditation, psychotherapy, body work and common sense.
 Most of the tools in these practice guides are incredibly simple and yet have endless depths of subtly to them that can be cultivated.
 If you want to get the most out of them it is worth incorporating them into a continuous daily practice.

-The spiritual practices that I am most inspired by stem from Buddhism and Jungian Psychotherapy.
-Combining the principles of both of these in a wholehearted embodied practice makes magic happen.
+The spiritual practices that I have been inspired by stem from Buddhism and Jungian Psychotherapy.
+Combining the principles of both of these in a wholehearted embodied practice opens the door to a new way of being.

 The outcome is a fundamentally simple, yet profound way of experiencing the world.
 One firmly grounded in your physical being, yet also connected to the deep mystery and magic of interconnected life.
 Practicing this approach involves cultivating a deep respect for all aspects of experience.